Management and Control

 - Player can be removed from protected list at the end of the season.

-- Punch-card holders CANNOT be on protected lists.
+- Punch-card holders CANNOT be on protected lists nor registered to a specific team.

-- All protected list players must be registered and paid prior to the season start.
+- All protected list players must be registered and paid prior to the protected list submission deadline set by the Board of Directors.

 - A player is considered on a team’s protected list until released.
 This will carry over from year to year.